abechoi/Vanilla_Node_Rest_API/README.md

   return new Promise((resolve, reject) => {
     try {

-      // 1. create empty body
+      // 1.
+Create empty body.
       let body = "";

-      // 2. on data, convert chunk to string and add to body
+      // 2.
+On data, convert chunk to string and add to body.
-      // 3. on end, resolve body
+      // 3.
+On end, resolve body.
       req.on("data", (chunk) => {
         body += chunk.toString();
       })